"I'm Fed Up of My Child's Demands! What Can I Do?"

-Cultivate an Attitude of Gratitude:
+Cultivate an attitude of gratitude

 Every six months or so, go through your child’s toys, clothes and shoes with her.
 Sort them into three piles: “Keep”, “Recycle/throw”, “Give away”.

 Help your child remember the good times she had with things she no longer needs.
-Many NGOs such as Salvation Army will be happy to accept your pre-loved items.
+Many NGOs such as the Salvation Army will be happy to accept your pre-loved items.
 Take your child with you to donate the goods.

 Depending on your faith and beliefs, you may already have your own rituals to express gratitude for what you have.
 Include your child in the rituals.
 It’s never too early to start.

-At dinner table or every night before going to bed, take time to express gratitude.
+At the dinner table or every night before going to bed, take time to express gratitude.
 Keep it simple: “We are grateful for delicious food, nice clothes, lovely home, family and friends.”

 As the child gets older, keep a Gratitude List along with a Wish List.
 Simple rituals like these will play a big role in putting your child on the road to a happy, healthy and fulfilling life.